I love when you share my recipes!

 Ingredients

-- Fresh grapefruit, lime and orange - Squeeze a fresh citrus fruit for this recipe.
+• Fresh grapefruit, lime and orange – Squeeze a fresh citrus fruit for this recipe.
 Using fresh juice instead of bottle juice is the biggest difference between a good margarita and a great one.
 Make fresh citrus a priority in your drinks!
+(See FAQs below for what types of citrus to choose.)

-- Silver tequila or blanco tequila - I prefer the flavor of silver (clear) tequila in this recipe, but if gold tequila is your preference, then go for it!
+• Silver tequila or blanco tequila – I prefer the flavor of silver (blanco) tequila in this recipe, but if reposado tequila is your preference, then go for it!
+This is a recipe that will work with both.

-- Orange liqueur or triple sec - This adds a sweet orange flavor.
+• Orange liqueur or triple sec – This adds a sweet orange flavor.
+Cointreau and Grand Marnier are great choices.
+Triple sec works well too, especially if you’re looking for a more budget friendly option.
 If you want to reduce the liquor content in your margarita, you can swap the orange liqueur out for my orange simple syrup.

 How to Make a Citrus Margarita